EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 Liquid Ajax Cart will make the first Shopify Cart API Ajax request right after the first click and switches to the "loading" state.
 Thus, the user will have to wait for the first request to be finished before making the next click.

-To provide a better user experience, it is recommended to use the [`<ajax-cart-quantity>`](/v2/docs/ajax-cart-quantity) custom element for the "Plus" and "Minus" buttons.
-This custom element waits for some time before sending a Shopify Cart API Ajax request, letting a user click a button more than once without the "loading" state delay.
+To provide a better user experience, it is recommended to use the [`<ajax-cart-quantity>`](/v2/docs/ajax-cart-quantity) custom tag for the "Plus" and "Minus" buttons.
+This custom tag waits for some time before sending a Shopify Cart API Ajax request, letting a user click a button more than once without the "loading" state delay.

 If you still want to use the `data-ajax-cart-request-button` for the case, this is how to do it: